mikeyPower/final-year-group-project/README.txt

 Steps:
     1. Navigate and click on "Guests" in the navigation bar
     2. You are now shown a list of all possible and previous guests

+Feature Number 10 View invite list:
+Steps:
+    1. Navigate and click on "Event" in the navigation bar
+    2. Click "Add event"
+    3. Input a tilte of your event
+    4. Input a the location of the event
+    5. Input a description of your event
+    6. When satisified with what you have entered hit "Submit" 7.You will know be brought back to the event list page with your event being added.
+    8. Click "Invite List" for the particular event you want
+    9. You will be brough to a page which contains the invite list for that particular event